asimwe1/rust_chatapp/site/guide/5-responses.md

 structs, `HashMaps`, and others.

 For a template to be renderable, it must first be registered.
-The `Template` fairing automatically registers all discoverable templates when attached.T he [Fairings](../fairings) sections of the guide provides more information on fairings.
+The `Template` fairing automatically registers all discoverable templates when attached.
+The [Fairings](../fairings) sections of the guide provides more information on fairings.
 To attach the template fairing, simply call `.attach(Template::fairing())` on an instance of `Rocket` as follows: